enlivenedcooperative/enlivenedcoop-website/_courses/2025_Huasteca.md

 During the journey, we will have a combination of visits, group process sessions, lectures, practices and free time.
 Participants are invited to document their journey in the way that suits them better for their learning process.

-## Cost
+### Cost

+We believe in offering programs that help you, our communities and the world be enlivened again.
+We strive to co-create regenerative livelihoods for our families and for the planet.
+We engage in initiatives that support alivelihoods, regenerating ourselves, the earth’s natural systems and local healthy families and communities.

 As a cooperative, we are exploring new approaches to make the journeys accessible for as many people as possible while covering the logistical costs involved and honouring the contributions of our faculty, the projects hosting us and the team.
 To support this, we have adopted a sliding scale model - inviting you to choose a fee that reflects your life possibilities.

-**The suggested contribution for this yatra is based on a sliding scale from USD 2000 to USD 3000.**
+**The suggested contribution for this yatra is based on a sliding scale from USD 1600 to USD 3000.**

 Consider contributing MORE on the scale if you: